Zodomo/canto_name_service/audits/saucepoint.md

         (_term * 365 days);
 ```
 There's unnecessary math here which increases gas utilization.
 The current math (above) is doing: `A + B - A + C` (`A - A` cancels out anyway).
 You just need to add `term * 365` to the existing expiration.

+&nbsp;

+# `LinearVRGDA.sol`

+## Design Flaws

+I believe you're aware of this, but `vrgdaTest()` will be removed and you'll need a way for populating `LinearVRGDA.initData` (state variable).
+This can maybe be done with function arguments, but might be error prone.
+You could also consider hard-coding the VRGDA parameters in the constructor.
+In the case of setting the values on-deploy, you won't need the `initData` state.

+## Footguns

+The VRGDA implementation looks *okay* at first glance, but I think it would be best if you had explicit tests.
+You can reference the original VRGDA for values to use and assert.
+IIRC the original VRGDA implementation represents days as `wad` (`10 days = 10e18`), and the `int256` can be tricky at times.
+Testing that your fork works as intended will be important for familiarizing yourself on how VRGDAs are initially configured.